runabol/sicp-course/README.md

 Study each item in sequence, checking off each item as you finish it before moving on to the next item on the list.

+The course makes use of the Scheme STK interpreter which can be downloaded and installed from [here](https://inst.eecs.berkeley.edu/~scheme/source/).

 # The Course

 [ ] Read [Chapter 1: Building Abstractions with Procedures](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-9.html#%_chap_1)